-According to experts, it’s okay to be flexible, because our old concepts of screen time are outdated.
+According to experts, it’s okay to be flexible because of our old outdated concepts of screen time.
 The guidelines that many parents use were based on television rather than on modern media platforms.
-It’s a good idea to find a balance between screen time and other activities, but don’t feel like you need to restrict tablet or computer use simply because it’s attached to a screen.
+It’s a good idea to find a balance between screen time and other activities, but don’t feel like you need to restrict tablet or computer use simply because it has a screen.

 The goal here shouldn’t be to keep things at the status quo but to find a new normal, something that you can hold on to while we ride this out.
 Knippenberg recommends choosing activities that keep the spirit of fun and adventure alive, such as roasting marshmallows over a fire in your backyard.

-You’re probably already feeling the loneliness of not being able to hang out with friends or socialize.
+You’re probably already feeling the loneliness of being unable to hang out with friends or socialize.
 Your children are, too.
-Kids are inherently social creatures, and the longer we’re social distancing, the greater the potential impact could be on their social development.
+Kids are inherently social creatures, so the longer we’re social distancing, the more significant the potential impact on their social development.